Track your progress

 - How to manage progress

-Enter the progress rate of an item
+Entering the progress rate of items

 So, let's start by entering the progress rate.